coder/docs/setup/scaling.md

 description: Learn about best practices to properly scale Coder to meet developer and workspace needs.
 ---

-Coder's control plane `coderd` and workspaces are deployed into a Kubernetes namespace.
-This document outlines vertical and horizontal scaling techiques to ensure the `coderd` pods can accomodate user and workspace load on a Coder deployment.
+Coder's control plane (`coderd`) and workspaces are deployed in a Kubernetes namespace.
+This document outlines vertical and horizontal scaling techniques to ensure the `coderd` pods can accommodate user and workspace load on a Coder deployment.

 As a scaling principle, vertical scaling configuration is more important than horizontal scaling in a Coder deployment especially in prevent Out of Memory or OOM Kill events that terminate user and workspace connections and impact developer flow.